A Comparative Study of Low-Dissipation Numerical Schemes for Hyperbolic Conservation Laws

 where $c:=\sqrt{\gamma p/\rho}$ is the speed of sound, prescribed in the computational domain $[0, 0.25]\times [0,1]$ with the solid wall boundary conditions imposed at $x=0$ and $x=0.25$, and the following Dirichlet boundary conditions imposed at the top and bottom boundaries:

 We compute the numerical solutions until the final time $t=2.95$ by 1-Order, 2-Order, 3-Order, and 5-Order schemes on the uniform mesh of $256\times 1024$ cells and present the numerical results at times $t=1.95$ and 2.95 in Figures \ref{fig13a}--\ref{fig13d}.
 One can see that there are pronounced differences between the solutions computed by the HLL and four low-dissipation schemes since the structures captured by the low-dissipation schemes are much more complicated, which again demonstrates that the four schemes contain less dissipation than the corresponding HLL counterparts.
-At the same time, the differences between the studied four low-dissipation schemes are limited, especially in a shorter time; see Figures \ref{fig13a}--\ref{fig13b}.
-In the later times, they produce different complex structures because of the unstable nature of the Rayleigh-Taylor instability problem.
+At the same time, the differences between the studied four low-dissipation schemes are limited, especially at the earlier time; see Figures \ref{fig13a}--\ref{fig13b}.
+At the later times, they produce different complex structures because of the unstable nature of the Rayleigh-Taylor instability problem.